 Issue(s): Former Drycleaners, Environmental Due Diligence (EDD), No Further Action (NFA), Rescinded NFA/Covenant Not to Sue (CNS)

-BLDI was retained by a national consulting firm to assist with EDD work for a site at which the NFA/CNS had been rescinded by the Ohio Environmental Protection Agency (OEPA) due to fraud by a former Ohio Voluntary Action Program (VAP) Certified Professional (CP).
+BLDI was retained by a national consulting firm in 2019 to assist with EDD work for a site at which the NFA/CNS had been rescinded by the Ohio Environmental Protection Agency (OEPA) due to fraud by a former Ohio Voluntary Action Program (VAP) Certified Professional (CP).

 An audit by OEPA found significant concentrations of perchloroethylene (PCE) and trichloroethylene (TCE) present in soil and groundwater which conflicted with data developed by the CP who issued NFA.
 In 2019 the client wished to address the contamination at the site and mitigate their environmental risk using Ohio VAP.
 The process started with an Ohio VAP-compliant Phase I Environmental Property Assessment (meets ASTM E1527 standard with some additional requirements).
 Follow-up Phase II investigation further defined the contamination identified by OEPA.